 When the horse trained by Jessica Harrington, Supasundae, won the Coral Cup in 2017 he made a little bit of Cheltenham Festival history.
 It was the ninth horse trained by Harrington that had won at a Cheltenham Festival meeting, making her the most successful female trainer ever at the venue.
 Prior to the race both Harrington and Jenny Pitman had achieved eight wins at the Festival, but Supasundae took Harrington to her record nine wins.

 When Olympian won the first ever running of the Coral Cup back in 1993 he was given an additional £50,000 in prize money.
 That was because he had won the Imperial Cup at Sandown Park the weekend before and the organisers of that race offer an incentive of extra money if the winner of the Imperial Cup goes on to win a race at Cheltenham.
 Back then it was an unlisted race, gaining promotion to being a Grade 3 event in 1999.
+It was converted to a Premier Handicap, the new name for Grade 3 handicaps, in 2022.

 Despite not being restricted to novices, no horse has ever won this race more than once.
 The same cannot be said for jockeys, with Davy Russell and Barry Geraghty having won it on three different occasions.
 Nico de Boinville is the only other jockey to have won it more than once, winning it in 2014 and then 2019.